DavorPenzar/magic-text/README.md

 ##  Remarks

 This library should not be used when working with large corpora of context tokens.
 Objects of class ```Pen``` store complete context using an in-memory container, rather than reading tokens from external memory or a network resource.
 The implemented approach is much simpler and faster, but lacks a possibility to work with a large number of tokens.
-However, logic used in the library may be generalised to implement a more sophisticated programs able to handle retrieval of tokens from external sources.
+However, logic used in the library may be generalised to implement a more sophisticated programs able to handle storing tokens externally.

-Apart from functionality, the focus was set on simplicity when implementing the library.
+Apart from functionality, the focus was set on simplicity while implementing the library.
 Hence no class is thread-safe, although this only affects ```LineByLineTokeniser``` class and all of its subclasses (because of the thread-unsafe property ```LineByLineTokeniser.IsTokenEmpty```), and ```RegexTokeniser``` class in particular (not only is it a subclass of ```LineByLineTokeniser```, but it has its own thread-unsafe property ```RegexTokeniser.Transform```).

 ##  References